bclarkson-code/flow_matching/notes.md

 memory usage, and we even get proper global shuffling.
 All that remains is to actually run the extra small rung!

+This was successful: benclarkson/diffusion-transformer/48xlem3k

+However, I think I want some proper evals to measure performance against so next step is to build an eval script and run some benchmarks.
+I'll use cifar10 as an example